Final-Full-Stack-Project-Team/T3A2-PartA/readme.md

 ### Purpose:
 The purpose of the app is to provide users with an effective and easy-to-use solution for sharing and collaborating on lists.
-Lists are used for many varying applications such as a grocery list, a to-do list, a travel itinerary a to-do list and more.
+Lists are used for many varying applications such as a grocery list, a to-do list, a travel itinerary, a to-do list and more.
 This app aims to streamline the process of creating, sharing, and managing lists among multiple users with ease.
 It aims to have a clean UI and UX that makes sense without a steep learning curve so the user can efficiently use the list right away.

 ### Functionality / Features: